code4fukui/js2py/README.md

-# Converts JavaScript to Python
+# Converts JavaScript to Python ES modules

 Proof of concept, converting JS to Python, for example: